Emeraude/Battery/README.md

 A script that display some informations about the battery state running on GNU/Linux

-To use it, you have to be root and to put the file "battery" in /usr/bin.
-Don't forget to puts the correct rights (probably 755)
+To use it, you have to run the following command : root ./installer.sh

+The battery command will be put in /usr/bin.
 It'll allow you to use it as all others commands.

 It runs well on Archlinux and OpenSUSE, but you can test it in the distribution you want.

+Battery_linux v1.1
 Developped by Emeraude.
 This script is royalty-free.